sstewart34/Caverlees-Canadian/README.md

 	This file crawls m.monster.com.
 It will grab the file topics.txt to query m.monster.com with each of the topics.
 The output of crawler.py will be to create the DATA/ folder.

 indexByLanguages.json
+	This file contains a dictionary of languages.
+The dictionary is as follows: language -> {unique times, total times, topics -> {topic -> count}}

 indexByTopics.json
+	This file contains a dictionary of topics (the ones we provide).
+The dictionary is as follows: topic -> {languages -> {language -> count}}
+	Each topic may also contain urls to pages; not sure yet on the final output.

 jobs.json
+	This is a json file of all of the job descriptions that we crawled from m.monster.com for all of the topics.
+	The format of the file is as follows:
+	{topic -> name, jobdescription -> description}

 langaugedata.xlsx
+	The top langauges are stored in this excel spreadsheet, and a long tailed distribution graph is shown.
+This is up to and including checkpoint 1 (~850 job postings).

 laguagedatac2.xlsx
+	The top langauges are stored in this excel spreadsheet, and a long tailed distributio n graph is shown.
+This is up to and including checkpoint 2 (~1650 job postings).

 languages.txt
+	A list of the programming languages of interest.
+I manually searched through about 50 job descriptions and added more languages that I didn't include the first time.
+Our program cannot determine more programming languaes on its own, because not all of the job postings have a required skills section with languages only listed.
+Another problem is that some languages appear in different ways: rubyonrails, ruby-on-rails.
+Our program cannot capture those correctly (without having two seperate entries for them).

 parse.py